 Identifying a need

 The first step was to identify a need; one of the main issues of working with data-store is that we lose data when the Controller goes down.

 Proposing a solution

 Once we’ve identified the need, we start looking for possible solutions, analyzing each one’s pros and cons, looking for the best answer available.
-In this case, the best available solution was to replace the in-memory ODL datastore with a persistent database: the Cassandra Database.
+In this case, the best available solution was to replace the in-memory ODL datastore with a persistent database: the Apache Cassandra Data Store.

 What is Cassandra?